 I’m fortunate to have a few friends in Silicon Valley due to previous roles at Oracle and start-up 41st Parameter.
 5 years at Oracle I learned not to confuse sales with delivery.
 After all Larry Ellison’s first customer was the CIA.. he won a relational database contract without having any software.
 Its much easier to smile when your on the sales end of the transaction..

 Make no mistake however..
 I’m not just a pretty sales guy.
-I still can write code in Ada, C, C+, Smalltalk, Java, … design enterprise integration hubs, real time transaction systems, payment networks, online banks, and wire heterogeneous systems together through multiple protocols.
+I COULD still can write code in Ada, C, C+, Smalltalk, Java, … design enterprise integration hubs, real time transaction systems, payment networks, online banks, and wire heterogeneous systems together through multiple protocols.
 My teams at Oracle were the premier hands on solutions architects, all around the globe.
 We cleaned up the ”beta product” mess as we rolled out solutions to early adopter customers (Application Server, Fusion, RAC, CRM, B2B Exchanges, ERP, Bill Pay, Supply Chain Planning).
 This more than ANYTHING was what helped form my view of change in technology.
 The breadth of Oracle’s portfolio (technology, applications, hosting), and corresponding geographic footprint, provided tremendous base for my current activities connecting ISVs to Fortune 100 companies.
 At 41st Parameter, I owned the top line at a KBCP start up as my team led sales and marketing to grow revenue 16x in just 18 months to $13M run rate.
 41st Parameter’s software is now used by the top US/EMEA banks both individually and in a new networked service to share intelligence.

 I still touch space stuff acting as an analyst for CNN, Fox and ABC covering NASA and space policy.
 A long time ago I was fairly smart.. emphasis on fairly..
-I was responsible for the space shuttle’s guidance & navigation during a stint at NASA.
+I was responsible for the space shuttle’s guidance & navigation during my 8yr stint at NASA.
 Given its hard to test software changes on the actual vehicle we had to build simulations.. some were man in the loop and thus training astronauts to fly the software.
 All great fun….
 Lived right across from Neil and Ed White in El Lago Texas. http://www.tomnoyes.com/shuttle.